 There were quite a few cyclists on the roads, but nobody we knew except for the female jogger and her other half who rides a bike and sets the pace.
 We see them occasionally and today was one of those occasions.
 The woman runs a fair distance and this time she brought along her white petit chiands.
 Later, as we sat at the bus stop munching Christmas cake and biscuits, we saw them again, jogging past the bus stop on Clarks Lane heading towards Westerham, although I'm sure they must live in Tatsfield or, perhaps, on Pilgrims Lane.
-This time the dog was being carried on the bike and he (or she, I couldn't tell) seemed happy enough.
+This time the dog was being carried on the bike and he (or she, I couldn't tell – I'm talking about the dog, not the woman) seemed happy enough.

 |Yours truly, Sanderstead pond, Sunday 27th December around 1020hrs|

 Andy rode with me to the green where we parted, promising to ride out again tomorrow, weather permitting, but again at the later time of 0800hrs.
 There's nothing better than a late start and that's what the Christmas holidays are all about.